Aava Community Section

 - Sillis of the Orientation Week, a relaxed herring breakfast ending the Orientation Week

 There are five committees operating under Aava, four of which are separately recruited.
-The Sports Committee is a convening committee.
+The Sports Committee and Communications committee is a convening committee.

 - Festival Committee